Nexoniq

 Six things, done well.

-Not an entire NMS.
-Not a cloud platform.
-A focused tool for one job: knowing what's up and what isn't on the network you live on.
+Nexoniq does one job: it tells you what's up and what isn't on the network you live on.

 /01